edward6374/minishell/README.md

-	int sq; // single_quotes -> variable used to check if you are in a single quote int dq; // double_quotes -> variable used to check if you are in a double quote int oq; // out_quotes -> variable used to check if you are in any quotes
-	// int nq;	   // number_quotes -> variable that is the number of quotes in a word int stp; // starting_point -> variable that is the starting point of a word
-	// int count; // variable to used to checkk if a env variable is after another one char *s; // string -> variable that represent the string came fom readline
+	int sq; // single_quotes -> variable used to check if you are in a single quote int dq; // double_quotes -> variable used to check if you are in a double quote int oq; // out_quotes -> variable used to check if you are in any quotes int stp; // starting_point -> variable that is the starting point of a word char *s; // string -> variable that represent the string came fom readline